Alexander Nevsky Cathedral, Paris: History

-Work on the church began in 1859 under Roman Kouzmine, chief architect of the Russian imperial Court, and the chef engineer Strohm.
+Work on the church began in 1859 under Roman Kouzmine, chief architect of the Russian imperial Court, and the chief engineer Strohm.
 The cathedral was established and consecrated in 1861, making it the first Russian Orthodox place of worship in France.

 The church was formally given cathedral status in 1951.
 During the Soviet period, it was the headquarters of an archbishop who supervised the other Russian Orthodox churches in Western Europe, independent of Moscow.
 Following the downfall of the Soviet Union, the church came under the jurisdiction of the Ecumenical Patriarchate of Constantinople, established in 1931, located in Istanbul, independent of Moscow.
 The cathedral became the see of the Archdiocese of Russian Orthodox Churches in Western Europe.

 In 2016, the Russian Orthodox church opened a new cathedral in Paris, Holy Trinity Orthodox Cathedral, which is under the authority of the Patriarchal Exarchate in Western Europe (Moscow Patriarchate) in Moscow.
-The cathedral of Alexander Nevsky is independent of Moscow and the Saint Trinity cathedral.
+The cathedral of Alexander Nevsky is independent of Moscow and the Holy Trinity cathedral.